Iota-School/nonvisual_data_science/nonvisual_python/sections/lists.md

 When we run the above, we should hear the integer `3` as output.
 That means our list has three items in it.

-## List Indexing
+## List Slicing

-A useful property of a list is the list index.
-This allows you to pick out an item from within the list if you know its location within the list.
-The first item in the list is considered 0
+One useful feature of lists in Python is list slicing, which allows you to pull out specific items at a certain location within the list.
+Try the following:

 ```python
 flowers[0]
 ```

 That's the variable name `flowers`, an opening square bracket, the integer `0`, and a closing square bracket.
 You should get `rose` as output, since that's the first (or zeroth) item in the list.
+(Confusingly, in Python and in most other programming languages, counting starts from zero.)

 Try accessing the other list items (`violet` and `buttercup`).

 You can count backward from the end of a list using negative numbers.
-For exmaple, the last item in the list would be `-`.
+For example, the last item in the list would be `-`.

 ```python
 flowers[-1]
 ```

-## Doing Things with Lists
+## What About Loops?

 A common way to do things in Python is to write what is called a loop, essentially some code that runs for each item in a list or list-like object.
 In future workshops we'll be using Pandas, a library (tool) for data science.
 While Pandas has some support for using loops, it has its own approaches to working with lists and list-like objects, so we're not going to cover for loops in this introduction to Python.